Bartok: Master! You're alive?

 - The short story the "Monkey's Paw".
 The paw allowed someone to make three wishes, but they would all be answered in a way that brought misfortune on the wisher.
 So, when the Mom wants to resurrect the son who died because of the first wish by being caught in an industrial machine, she wishes the son back to life.
 A few creepy paragraphs later the disfigured abomination that is their son is pounding on the door, with the mother desperately wanting to embrace it emphasis on the IT.
 Finally, the Dad wishes his son to have peace, with the mother opening the door to a cold, empty street.
 Needless to say, it sucks for her.

-- A Song of Ice and Fire: It is possible for some priests of R'hllor to bring back the dead, and usually it's a pretty smooth and painless process.
-At the very end of the third book, this method is used to revive Catelyn Stark - but she'd been a corpse too long and the manner of her death left her not only with a horribly disfigured and mutilated body, but filled her with a terrible sense of vengeance as well.
+- A Song of Ice and Fire: It is possible for some priests of R'hllor to bring back the deadnote , and usually it's a pretty smooth and painless process (with some Damaged Soul elements — in the case seen, Beric Dondarrion mentioned his memories were fading, but that was after being brought back several times).
+At the very end of the third book, this method is used to revive Catelyn Stark—but she'd been a corpse too long and the manner of her death left her not only with a horribly disfigured and mutilated body, but filled her with a terrible sense of vengeance as well.